 Hunter-gatherer populations still inhabit much of the region, and it is only about now that the lowland forests of the Yucatan Peninsula, the later heartland of the great Mayan civilization, begin to be settled by farmers.

-The first civilization in South America is in the making. click to view
+The first civilization in South America is in the makingclick to view South America 1000BC

-The Olmec civilization has appeared in North America. click to view
+The Olmec civilization has appeared in North Americaclick to view North America 1000BC

 The Olmec have expanded their cultural influence over a large area of Mesoamerica.
 They have pioneered distinctive features of Mesoamerican civilization – stepped pyramids, the production of beautiful ceremonial objects, priestly authority, a complex pantheon of gods and the mysterious ball-game arenas.
 One of the unique Olmec features, however, is the carving of enormous basalt heads, probably representing local rulers.